iruble23/INDE-577/README.md

 - [Scikit-learn Documentation](https://scikit-learn.org/stable/)

 Thank you for visiting this repository, and we hope you find the analyses informative and applicable to your work or research!

+## Termite Fun Fact
+**Global Impact of Termites:** Termites are estimated to affect more than 600,000 homes in the United States alone each year.
+Globally, their impact on economies and ecosystems is profound, as they not only cause property damage but also play a pivotal role in nutrient cycling and soil formation.
+This dual nature makes them a subject of interest not only for pest control but also for ecological studies, where they are often considered keystone species in many ecosystems.